sudev/sudev.github.com/_posts/2015-03-20-datascienceunix.markdown

 # "Maa RX4 Wag",21,6,160,110,3.9,2.875,17.02,0,1,4,4
 # "Datsun 710",22.8,4,108,93,3.85,2.32,18.61,1,1,4,1
 {% endhighlight %}
 Sed can be used to clean your dataset, mostly we find our data with unwanted characters and which needs to be ignored.
-Say we wish to delete all the lines containing audi.
+Say we wish to delete all the lines containing Mazda.
 {% highlight bash %}
 # Delete all the lines containing Mazda
 sed /Mazda/d car.csv > noMazda.csv